 Some issues, however, may still be unresolved by current best care such as drug or blood transfusion intolerance, infections transmitted with blood, pain due to bone thinning in older thalassemics and increased cardiovascular risk (pulmonary hypertension).

 BMT is an option for complete cure from thalassemia.
 BMT is a procedure in which the diseased bone marrow in the child is replaced with bone marrow from a healthy donor.
-For this procedure, getting a donor whose bone marrow matches with the patient is necessary.

-HLA typing is a test that is used to find whether there is a matching donor for the patient or not.
+HLA typing is a test that is used to find whether there is a good donor for the patient or not.
 The patient can receive the bone marrow from one of the three sources:

 - A family member, generally a sibling, who is a complete match.

 - As a second choice, partially matched (haploidentical) family members (such as mother, father or sibling), can be used.

 - Fully matched unrelated donors can also be used.